hemangigaydhane/Amazon/README.md

 # AMAZON

-Amaon is a dynamic and feature-rich e-commerce website designed to provide a seamless online shopping experience.
+Amazon is a dynamic and feature-rich e-commerce website designed to provide a seamless online shopping experience.
 Built with a robust backend, the platform ensures high performance, security, and scalability, allowing users to browse, search, and purchase a wide range of products efficiently.

 ## Features
  User Authentication & Security -